srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ## Lab Scenario

+After receiving your email describing the successful validation of the device provisioning and de-provisioning process using DPS, the management team is ready to begin rolling out the process on a larger scale.

-Our asset tracking solution is getting bigger, and provisioning devices one by one cannot scale.
-We want to use Device Provisioning Service to enroll many devices automatically and securely using X.509 certificate authentication.
+To keep the project moving forward you need to demonstrate that the Device Provisioning Service can be used to enroll larger numbers of devices automatically and securely using X.509 certificate authentication.

 ## In This Lab

-In this lab, you will setup a _group enrollment_ within Device Provisioning Service (DPS) using a CA X.509 certificate.
-You will also configure a simulated IoT device that will authenticate with DPS using a device certificate signed by the CA Certificate.
-The IoT device will also be configured to handle changes to the device twin's desired properties as configured initially through DPS, and then modified via Azure IoT Hub.
-Finally, you will retire the IoT device and the group enrollment with DPS.

-This lab includes:

-* Verify Lab Prerequisites
+In this lab, you will complete the following activities:

+* Verify that the lab prerequisites are met (that you have the required Azure resources)
 * Generate and Configure X.509 CA Certificates using OpenSSL
 * Create Group Enrollment in DPS
 * Configure simulated device with X.509 Certificate